QRHook/chat/README.md

 be faciliated by WebRTC for pure Peer to Peer chat.

 ## TODO ##
-- Make client side store things as objects instead of arrays
-- Add General Chat for anyone who is connected to chat
 - Abstract out the chat methods to its own module (chat:init etc.)
 - Object actions on UI trigger socket actions on backend to handle logic of establishing chats (ex: adding a new chat)